-Who Won the First Democratic Debate?: RaceAhead
+Who Won the First Democratic Debate?

 |Canada adds right-wing extremist groups to its list of banned terrorist organizations

-|It’s the first time the Canadian government has included neo-Nazi groups on its watch list.
+|It’s the first time the Canadian government has included neo-Nazi groupson its watch list.
 There are two: Blood & Honour was described as “an international neo-Nazi network whose ideology is derived from the National Socialist doctrine of Nazi Germany.”
 Combat 18 is Blood & Honour’s armed branch and has been tied to murders and bombings.
 The head of Canada’s Anti-Hate Network characterized them as “extremely violent,” and said, “I’m hoping this is just the beginning and that there will be more, but this is a really good first start for Canada.”
 Inclusion of groups on terrorist lists makes them easier to prosecute, experts say.

 |Global News